119th Wing: Current status

 In its 2005 BRAC Recommendations, DoD recommended to realign the mission of the North Dakota Air National Guard.
 The 119th Fighter Wing's F-16As (15 aircraft) would retire, with the aircraft reaching the end of their operational life.
-The reduction in F-16 force structure and the need to align common versions of the F-16 at the same bases argued for realigning the 119th Fighter Wing to allow its aircraft to retire without a flying mission backfill.
-In Jan 2007, the 119th officially retired the F-16 mission after 60 years of successful air defense interceptor missions.
+The reduction in F-16 numbers and the need to align common versions of the F-16 at the same bases argued for ending flying activities at the 119th Wing.
+In January 2007, the 119th officially retired the F-16 mission after 60 years of successful air defense interceptor missions.

 Replacing the F-16s in 2007, the squadron began to receive the C-21A Learjet, being re-designated as an Airlift Squadron.
 The C-21 has with room for eight VIP passengers and 42 ft3 (1.26 m3) of cargo.
 In addition to its normal role, the aircraft is capable of transporting litters during medical evacuations.

 Later in 2007, it was announced that C-21 operations would be transferred to the newly activated ND ANG 177th Airlift Squadron, and the 179th would convert to the MQ-1 Predator, being re-designated as a Reconnaissance Squadron.
 In 2008 the first Predator was received.

 In 2009, the 177th Airlift Squadron deployed to Iraq in support of Operation Iraqi Freedom.
 It was the first deployment into a combat zone for the North Dakota Air National Guard.
 The squadron transported more than 400 service members during their two-month-long rotation in theater.
 They accomplished this by flying more than 200 sorties during 90 missions, as part of the 379th Expeditionary Operations Group.
 In 2013, the squadron was programmed to receive the twin-turboprop C-27J Spartan medium transport aircraft but this did not materialize.
 In the same year, the C-21 mission was retired.